Alabama/Tennessee Border: Natchez Trace

 Tobacco Farm – You see here a typical early 1900s tobacco farm.
 A 10 minute loop walk takes you through a field to the barn where you see tobacco hanging to dry.

 Old Trace Drive – From here you may drive north on a narrow two-mile section of the old original Natchez Trace and meet the parkway on the other end.
-Your slower pace may take you back in time and let you enjoy views of the valley below.
+Your slower pace may take you back in time and let you enjoy views of the valley below. drive this road and pray that you don’t meet another vehicle coming in the opposite direction – there are very, very few places to turn-around or even pull off the trail.

 Jackson Falls is located on the Natchez Trace Parkway at milepost 404.7.
 Hiking Trail, Waterfall, Picnic Area, Restroom – 40-60 minutes